mrajkarnikar/project_01/ProjectProposal.md

 # Datasets to be used

+kaggle
+- we can use this medal count, number of atheletics https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results/version/2
-kaggle and many more
+- and many more

 # Rough Breakdown of tasks

-2 Trends per person
+1 Trends per person

 Per Trend
 - find api to use